smilecomunicacion/smile-basic-web/readme.txt

 == Changelog ==

+= 1.3.10 =
+* NEW: Added per-category consent summaries so visitors can review stored cookie choices before changing their preferences.
+* UPDATED: Improved cookie preference persistence to keep granular selections intact when banner layouts or labels are updated.
+* FIXED: Addressed a race condition that occasionally skipped script cleanup when users denied cookies on slow networks.

 = 1.3.9 =
 * UPDATED: Documented compatibility with WordPress 6.8 and modern PHP versions.
 * FIXED: Clarified consent-instructions workflow to prevent confusing field duplication in multilingual installs.